Blue Angels name first female demonstration jet pilot

 Lt.
 Cmdr.
 Thomas Zimmerman, of Baltimore, was the other demo team pilot named Monday.
 The Naval Academy grad is part of the “Red Rippers” of Strike Fighter Squadron (VFA) 11 at Oceana.

-“We had an overwhelming number of applicants from all over the globe this year,” said Capt.
-Brian Kesselring, commanding officer and flight leader of the Blue Angels.
+“We had an overwhelming number of applicants from all over the globe this year,” Capt.
+Brian Kesselring said, a commanding officer and flight leader of the Blue Angels.
 “We look forward to training our fantastic new team members, passing on the torch, and watching the incredible things this team will accomplish in 2023.”

 Here’s the full list of selections: